Updated: Apr 13, 2021

-Click here to read The New York Times article entitled The History of Migrant Children Protection in America Started With Two Girls in Los Angeles
+Click here to read The New York Times article titled The History of Migrant Children Protection in America Started With Two Girls in Los Angeles

 by Miriam Jordan

 LOS ANGELES — Nearly 35 years ago, long before the current mass influx of Central American families making their way to America’s southern border, a different and more brutal migrant crisis was unfolding.